jimourouly/COWdot/README.md

 # Making a game in GODOT
-- I mean it's not really a game, more like a watch a youtube tutorial
+- I mean it's not really a game, more like I watch a youtube tutorial

 ## Features I would like to add